FREQUENTLY ASKED QUESTIONS

 Onshoring, nearshoring and offshoring are all outsourcing strategies.
 Near- and onshoring include processes that are outsourced nationwide, or to countries that are situated on the same continent.
 This makes them significantly different from offshoring and outsourcing to other continents (most often Asia).

 The difference between near- and onshoring strategies lies in the crossing (or not crossing) of the national borders: when following an onshoring strategy, processes are outsourced within the country.
 With a nearshoring strategy, the outsourcing is processed to countries in the same region.
-Depending on the strategy, costs could be dramatically lower.
-For companies in German speaking countries, nearshoring is the most profitable strategy as the IT sector in Eastern Europe is currently booming and qualified workforce in those countries is less expensive.
+Depending on the plan, costs could be dramatically lower.
+For companies in German-speaking countries, nearshoring is the most profitable strategy as the IT sector in Eastern Europe is currently booming, and qualified workforce in those countries is less expensive.

 What are Virtual Teams & Remote Teams?

 Both terms “Virtual Teams‟ and “Remote Teams‟ refer to the geographical independence of a team working for a company.
-This includes factors such as time zones, nationalities and organisational structures.
+It includes factors such as time zones, nationalities and organisational structures.

-Technology, such as videoconferences, mails or phone calls for instance, play an important role here.
+Technology, such as video conferences, emails or phone calls, for instance, play an essential role here.
 The main advantage is that a company gains better access to higher qualified workforce, as factors like the distance from work or going abroad become irrelevant.
-Besides, as time consuming travel and travel costs are being avoided, time management within a company and its (external) employees can be optimised.
+Besides, as time-consuming travel and travel costs are being avoided, time management within a company and its (external) employees can be optimised.